GitEliteNovice/DcCam/README.md

 ## Why would anyone want to use this?
 If someone wants to upload pictures or videos from its own app to main the quality of app content.
 And if you want to add a limit to user , that user should only able to record video up to certain length.

-Like instagram then this demo is for you.
+## Pros
+1. Its handles orientations by its own.
+For both image and Video.
+2. Both Video and image captute in one view.

+## Cons
+1. For now it doesn't support all the devices.

+## I Need support from you guys , if you find bugs in this example pklease let me know.
+You can also contibute in this project.

 # Basic Usage